 IRT reviews each incident report to determine whether, in fact, there has been an attack.
 All reports are filed in a secure location and any sensitive information regarding an incident is not released to anyone outside of the team.
 Should IRT find that a security incident has occurred, they may be obligated to share that information with law enforcement agencies such as the Department of Public Safety.

-Steve Edwards, Interim Deputy Chair or IRT, at firstname.lastname@example.org
+- Steve Edwards, Interim Deputy Chair of IRT, at email@example.com

 Division of Information Technology